Thistles in sugar beet

 Starving of roots by ploughing and mowing, coupled with a herbicide strategy that weakens top growth and reduces the root bud bank, is now viewed as the most successful strategy.

-Annual Thistles
+Annual thistles

 Annual thistles (Prickly / Sow thistles) are less of problem in sugar beet, but when they exist in high populations, can produce dense stands of tall stems which can slow the progress of harvest considerably.
 Both plants produce yellow flowers in early summer and can produce 5000 – 6000 seeds per plant, depending on the species.